marcosnils/awesome-playgrounds/README.md

 [Prettier](https://prettier.io/playground/) - Opinionated Code Formatter
 [Replit](https://repl.it) - Online IDE, compiler and interpreter supporting 50+ languages.
-[Typescript ESlint](https://typescript-eslint.io/play/) - The tooling that enables ESLint and Prettier to support TypeScript
+[Typescript ESlint](https://typescript-eslint.io/play/) - The tooling that enables ESLint and Prettier to support TypeScript [Babel](https://babeljs.io/repl/) - Babel is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript
+[SWC](https://swc.rs/playground/) - SWC is an extensible Rust-based platform for the next generation of fast developer tools

 ## Frameworks
 [Code Hike](https://play.codehike.org/) - Build first-class code walkthroughs for the web